wataru-maeda/speaker/README.md

 ## Interrupt speech

-`interrupt` can interrupt the speaking if it in the middle of the speech.
+`interrupt` can interrupt the speaking in the middle of the speech.
 The default value is `false`.

 ```Swift
 Speaker.speech(text: "Hello Speaker!", country: .US, interrupt: true)